-Subject: FYI: Anti-GMO, anti-pesticide full force press in Africa this spring/summer (Update on Tanzania sister conference to Nairobi agroecology event)
+Subject: FYI: Anti-GMO, anti-pesticide full force press in Africa this spring/summer (Update on Tanzania sister

 Following up on our meeting last year to stay in touch on emerging topics, I thought this would be of interest in case you missed this in the recent Bonus Eventus news reports.
 Feel free to reach out if you'd like to have a call and we can answer any questions you may have.